Indonesia company registration

 Step 2: Check to see if you meet all the requirements

-Once you have chosen a suitable business entity, you must check to see if you meet all the requirements of the government.
+- Once you have chosen a suitable business entity, you must check to see if you meet all the requirements of the government.
 The specific requirements differ depending on the type of entity structure, which will be elaborated on below.

 Step 3: Reserve your preferred company name